Hillcrest Pupil Premium Strategy

-At the end of the year (July 2021), we will complete our Pupil Premium Strategy by producing an end of year review summarising the final impact of our PP spend and a draft proposal for the year to come.
+At the end of each school year we complete our Pupil Premium Strategy by producing an end of year review summarising the final impact of our PP spend and a draft proposal for the year to come.

 - Upon entry to Hillcrest all adoptive parents are entitled to a meeting with a senior leader, the SENCO and the class teacher to discuss any particular needs of the child.

 - Annual attachment workshop day with an external professional and class teacher.

 - 3 x coffee mornings hosted by a school 'adoption champion' parent.